-While getting my Anthropology degree at San Diego State University I decided that the best way to create change for a better world is to start with our own communities.
-Coming from a community of privilege and wealth, I saw the then nascent field of social finance as an opportunity to engage with those around me with wealth to align that money with their values.
+While getting my Anthropology degree at San Diego State University I decided saw that the best way to create change for a better world is to start with our own communities.
+Coming from a community of privilege and wealth, I joined the then nascent field of social finance as an opportunity to engage with those around me with wealth to better align that money with their values.

 I am passionate about supporting work that furthers a Just Transition to a regenerative economy, and philanthropy that furthers the Resonance Framework for Transformation.
 I have been practicing anti-racism work with my local Showing Up for Racial Justice chapter (SURJ Marin) to dismantle white supremacy and white supremacy culture in our communities.

 "I seek freedom, for myself and everyone else.
 I want to be in a world that allows everyone to be gorgeously flawed and figuring it out.
 The real honor of my lifetime is found in my connections and their outcomes.
 The cross-pollination that occurs when we gather is nectar from the gods.
 Weaving a world from love and care is the creation I want to be remembered for. " - Chani Nicholas

 Originally from the San Francisco Bay Area, I currently live in Basel, Switzerland with my partner, kiddos and our cat Binti.